sayan123234/Collibra-Bulk-Exporter-To-File/README.md

 This project helps in bulk exporting assets along with their related attributes, relations, and responsibilities by providing `assetTypeId(s)`.
 The `Collibra_Asset_Type_Id_Manager` is the JSON file where you can update the asset IDs.
 The tool then exports the data in the desired file format (CSV, JSON, Excel) in a separate folder called `outputs`.
 Additionally, the file or files are auto-generated based on the `assetTypeName(s)`.

+Upadte the `Collibra_Asset_Type_Id_Manager.json` file with the assetType ids which you want to export.

 Follow the instructions below for creating the `.env` file:

 ---